 Close-up of sewing a crocheted rose onto the blanket edge

 As the blanket expands, focus on stitch consistency more than speed.
 This project rewards steady rhythm.
 Because the design grows by a predictable 6 stitches every round, it becomes easier to monitor your work as you settle into the repetition.
 That predictable growth is one of the reasons the pattern feels beginner-friendly despite the dramatic finished look.

-Adding the leaves and roses
+What Is Adding the leaves and roses?

+Close-up of sewing a crocheted rose onto the blanket edge